geosjobby/S.O.L-Client-Package/README.md

 - End-to-end encryption with the API Server
 - Base error handling, but does not do anything with the API return codes.
 The client application is meant to handle the different error codes on a use case basis.
-- File transmission, with buffered compression
+- Large and small File transmission by use of compression.

 ---

 ## Usage
 The code below is an example of how the connection and package classes might be setup to work correctly:
 ```python